sharontao7/TakeFlight/README.md

 - Airport database: airport ID, name, city, country, IATA, ICAO, latitude, longitude, altitude, timezone, DST, Tz database time zone, type, source
 - Route database: airline, airline ID, source airport, source airport ID, destination airport ID, codeshare, stops, equipment

 Make and run the executable *./takeflight* to begin.
 You will then have the option to use your own data file or use the default files.
 Once chosen, a menu should pop up with options to explore the data.
-Then enter inputs for the following requests to get the corresponsing result.
+Then enter inputs for the following requests to get the corresponding result.

 ![Example](READMEexampleimg.png)